AInstein: Can LLMs Solve Research Problems From Parametric Memory Alone?: Experimental Setup

 \subsection{Datasets \& Models}

 Our experimental dataset consists of 1,214 papers curated from the ICLR 2025 conference submissions, drawing inspiration from the ICLR Dataset \citep{gonzalez2024learning}.
-This corpus provides a large, diverse, and contemporary set of high-quality research problems.
+This corpus provides a large set of high-quality research problems.
 Our curated set is intentionally stratified by the papers' final acceptance tiers: \textbf{Oral}, \textbf{Spotlight}, and \textbf{Poster}.
-Table~\ref{tab:dataset_distribution} compares the distribution of our final dataset against the full ICLR 2025 corpus, highlighting how our curation process oversamples higher-quality papers to analyze how model performance correlates with the perceived quality and impact of the research.
+Notably, in our curation process we only include higher-quality samples to analyze how model performance correlates with the perceived quality and impact of the research.
+Table~\ref{tab:dataset_distribution} compares the distribution of our final dataset against the full ICLR 2025 corpus.
+In addition, we hold out a separate set of \textbf{120 ICLR 2026 submissions} across five domains, exclusively for the expert human study reported in §\ref{sec:human_study}.

 To prevent data leakage and ensure our evaluation tests reasoning rather than retrieval, all models used in our experiments have knowledge cutoffs that predate the ICLR 2025 submission deadline.
+In addition to our curated ICLR benchmark, we evaluate on \textbf{ResearchPlanGen}~\citep{coscientist2025}, a standardized benchmark comprising 2,645 test problems across ML, arXiv, and biomedical domains, each annotated with expert rubric items and reference solutions (Section~\ref{sec:rpg}).
 We experiment with three primary model families selected to represent different scales of capability.
 The large-scale models include \texttt{GPT-OSS-120B} and \texttt{Qwen-235B}, representing the state-of-the-art in reasoning.
 The mid-scale model is \texttt{Mistral-24B}, a powerful and widely used alternative.

-It is important to distinguish between the \textit{task roles} (Generalizer and Solver agents) and the \textit{refinement roles} (Internal Model $\mathcal{M}_i$ and External Model $\mathcal{M}_e$).
-We systematically test all pairings to analyze the interplay between model capabilities for generation and critique, avoiding biases that might arise from using models of the same family or scale in both roles.
+Each model can serve as the internal model ($\mathcal{M}_i$, which generates drafts) or the external model ($\mathcal{M}_e$, which provides critique).
+We systematically test all pairings to analyze the interplay between generation and critique capabilities, avoiding biases that might arise from using models of the same family in both roles.